 In 1997 the company purchased and amalgamated TRC Travel and Tigerline Coaches with Tasmanian Wilderness Travel.
 In 1999 we added the Port Arthur, West Coast, East Coast and Huon Services from Hobart Coaches.
 Later acquisitions includet he service between Cressy, Longford and Launceston (October 2005).

-Tassielink Transit separated from the Invicta Group in 2001.
-It is wholly owned within the John Usher extended family, carrying on a family tradition of coach operation which began in 1947.
+Tassielink Transit separated from the Invicta Group in 2001 owned within the John Usher extended family, carrying on a family tradition of coach operation which began in 1947.
+The family traditions continues with Managing Director Shane Dewsbery who had been with the company for 27 years taking ownership with his family in September 2020.

-The introduction of new operating contracts in January 2008 has provided the means and incentive to invest in new vehicles, and develop routes and timetables, improving the transport options for the communities we serve.
-These changes haveled to significant and continuing patronage improvement on most of our services.
+The introduction of new operating contracts in January 2020 and the design of new networks seen the development of new routes and timetables, improving the transport options for the communities we serve.
+These changes have led to significant and continuing patronage improvement on most of our services.

-At Tassielink Transit we look forward to developing further services as opportunities arise.
+At Tassielink Transit we look forward to developing further services, introducing customer friendly buses with modern technology as opportunities arise.